 If you’re not alternating your exhalation footstrike, one side of your body is endlessly absorbing the greatest impact, which might set the stage for injury and other functional problems.

 But when you alternate sides, the stress effects of running will be distributed evenly across both sides of your body, helping you decrease the risks of overuse and injury.

 Experiment With Other Patterns

-The exact breathing pattern remains a matter of personal preference since it really depends on the intensity of your session and your training goals.
+Your exact breathing pattern is a matter of personal preference.
+Much depends on the intensity of your session and training goals.

 Need more air on the run?
-Well, look no further.
-Deep breathing is the exact thing the doctor ordered.
+Belly breathing is exactly what the doctor ordered.

-Therefore, instead of relying on your chest to breathe—which is what the majority of runners do—train yourself to breathe deeply from your belly and diaphragm area.
+Instead of relying on your chest to breathe (which is what the majority of runners do), train yourself to breathe deeply from your belly.

 The Road to Mastery

 Note: Before you start learning advanced running breathing techniques such as rhythmic breathing, you’ll first have to learn how to breathe deeply.